 That’s the lesson of This is Who I Am.
 Accepting yourself as you are – stretch marks, pimples, varicose veins, and all – makes you more beautiful than all the air-brushing and make-up artists in the world could ever do.

-Tips From Women Who Are Happy With the Way Their Bodies Look
+Tips From Women Who Are Happy With Their Bodies

 I have to admit, at first I felt a little weird to be looking at the female bodies in This is Who I Am: Our Beauty in All Shapes and Sizes.
 Saggy bodies, firm bodies, big bodies, little bodies, tattoo’d bodies, and wrinkly bodies – these women represent All Women.